wyshi/wyshi.github.io/_pages/about.md

 * *Journal reviewer*: ACM Transactions on Human-Robot Interaction, Neurocomputing, ACM Transactions on Information Systems

-## Misc
+## Miscellaneous
-Previously, I obtained my bachelor's degree in Mathematics from *Renmin University of China* and my master's degree in Statistics from *University of California, Berkeley*.
-After that I worked in the bay area as a data scientist for two years before coming back to school.
+I worked in the SF bay area as a full-time data scientist for two years before starting my PhD.